 Some psychologists suggest that babies should never be denied the comforting touch of a parent to soothe them, whatever the time of night.
 The thinking behind this is that any unnecessary distress for a baby can potentially lead to cognitive and emotional issues later in life.

-Many parents following this advice, or simply avoiding sleep training have mixed outcomes; either your baby can be a dream child and learn to settle and sleep on their own accord – which many do – or some find themselves working with an erratically sleeping toddler.
+As with all areas of parenting, it comes down to personal choice and what you feel is right for your family.
+Parents who don’t use sleep training have mixed outcomes, but then none of the methods mentioned here come with any guarantees.
+Some parents have dream babies who learn to settle and sleep on their own accord and some find themselves working with an erratically sleeping toddler.
+Many find themselves somewhere in the middle.
 It’s a gamble.
 But if you accept that your little ones are only small for a relatively short period of time, then it puts those sleepless nights into perspective.

 “Quite honestly, we didn’t use any sleep training methods with our baby.
 Now that she’s a toddler I do regret that.
 Bedtime often creeps up to 10pm.
 This means we don’t have an evening together as a couple.
 There are still regular wakings throughout the night (she’s now 2 and a half).
 I haven’t slept in the same bed as my partner for over two years.
 It’s great bonding for me and my little one.
 But if we were to do it again I think we’d have been a bit stricter from the start.”
 Laura, Lifecake user and Mum to Delilah.